thehiddendatacentre/Single_Supply_Synth_Circuits/LPG_VCA/LPG_VCA.md

 * Capacitor C5.
 A LPG is a combination of a low pass filter (LPF) and a voltage controlled amplifier (VCA).
 This capacitor controls the cut off frequency of the LPF.
-The lower the capacitance, the "darker" the sound.
-Experiment with values between 1nF to 47nF.
+The greater the capacitance, the "darker" the sound.
+Experiment with values between 1nF to 100nF.

 * Resistor R10.
 This controls the gain of the inverting op-amp U1B.
 Increase R10 to increase the gain.
 In combination with potentiometer RV2, this can